 We integrate a banking sector in a standard New-Keynesian DSGE model, and examine how government policies to recapitalize banks after a crisis affect the supply of credit and the transmission of monetary policy.
 We examine two types of recapitalizations: immediate and delayed ones.
 In the steady state, both policies cause the banking sector to charge inefficiently low lending rates, which leads to an inefficiently large capital stock.
-Raising bank equity requirements reduces this dynamic inefficiency and increases social welfare.
+Raising bank equity requirements reduces this dynamic inefficiency and increases lifetime utility.
 After the banking sector suffered large losses, a delay in recapitalizations creates banking sector debt-overhang.
 This debt-overhang leads to inefficiently high lending rates, which reduces the supply of credit and weakens the transmission of monetary policy to inflation (the transmission to output is largely unchanged).
-The welfare effect of raising bank equity requirements may then become negative.
-Overall, our analysis shows that different bank recapitalization policies may have considerable macro-economic implications.
+Raising bank equity requirements under these circumstances can cause lifetime utility to decline.
+Hence, the timing of bank recapitalizations after a crisis has several macro-economic implications.